How Should Employers Deal With Coronavirus?

 2. Insist that sick employees stay at home

 If any employees are feeling unwell, it’s important that they stay at home and take time to recover.
 Even if there is a lot of work to be done, or your employee isn’t bedridden, now is the time to prevent your employees from bringing germs into the office.
 Just as with any flu or contagious illness, sick employees coming into work puts your other employees at risk.
 If you have a policy of requesting medical certificates from sick employees, you can continue to enforce this.
 However, there’s the risk that sick employees will still then come into work if they aren’t able to see a doctor.

 3. Allow employees to work from home

-Some global companies are already requiring that employees work remotely, and this has become the norm in China for most offices.
+Many companies are already requiring that employees work remotely, and this has become the norm in China for most offices.
 Workplaces are known for being a hotbed for illnesses such as colds to spread, and having less employees in the office is the most effective way of mitigating this.
 However, this can be easier for some businesses more than others.
 If your business is one where employees need to be physically present, make sure you have products such as hand sanitiser and anti-bacterial soap available for your employees to use.